NishantCoder108/Q3_25_Turbin3_Builders/rs_preq/Readme.md

 - `cargo init --lib` → It is used for initializing a new project.
 - `cargo test keygen` → It is used for testing the keygen function.
 - `cargo build` → It is used for building the project.
-- `cargo test keygen -- --nocapture` → To see prints in the terminal.
+- `cargo test keygen -- --no-capture` → To see prints in the terminal.
 - Create first dev wallet  →  `4hMGUKbfeGAyj1yzB3fhrP8oeSj2h3h7xzan6kC6UNHR`